airpair/reactjs-a-guide-for-rails-developers/post.md

 You can take a look at the resulting code of this section [here](https://github.com/fervisa/accounts-react-rails/tree/d19127f40ae2f795a30b7de6470cde95d3734eee), or just the changes introduced by this section [here](https://github.com/fervisa/accounts-react-rails/commit/d19127f40ae2f795a30b7de6470cde95d3734eee).

-## Editing records
+## Reactive Data Flow: Editing Records

 For the final feature, we are adding an extra _Edit_ button, next to each _Delete_ button in our records table.
 When this _Edit_ button gets clicked, it will toggle the entire row from a read-only _state_ (wink wink) to an editable state, revealing an inline form where the user can update the record's content.
 After submitting the updated content or canceling the action, the record's row will return to its original read-only _state_.

 As you might have guessed from the previous paragraph, we need to handle _mutable_ data to toggle each record's state inside of our `Record` component.
+This is a use case of what React calls _reactive data flow_.
 Let's add an `edit` flag and a `handleToggle` method to `record.js.coffee`:

 ```coffeescript
   # app/assets/javascripts/components/record.js.coffee